fxpio/composer-asset-plugin/README.md

 The Composer Asset Plugin allows you to manage your assets with NPM or Bower directly in the Composer.

+Features include:

+- Works with native management system versions of VCS repository of Composer (public and private repository)
+- Drivers for:
+  - Git
+  - Github
+- Caches the package versions
+- Caches the package content

 Documentation
 -------------